dagster-io/dagster/docs/sections/learn/tutorial/hello_dag.rst

 Hello, DAG
 ----------
-One of the core capabitilies of dagster is the ability to express data pipelines as arbitrary directed acyclic graphs (DAGs) of solids.
+One of the core capabilities of dagster is the ability to express data pipelines as arbitrary directed acyclic graphs (DAGs) of solids.

 We'll define a very simple two-solid pipeline whose first solid returns a hardcoded string,